thenorth/ota-update-centre/README.md

-          otaupdater.otaid=(write your ota id here without spaces or brackets) otaupdater.otaver=(write your ota version here without spaces or brackets) otaupdater.otatime=(write the date+time here as: 20120820-1516 without spaces or backets) Go to: https://otaupdatecenter.pro to register an account, and add/update your rom.
+          otaupdater.otaid=(write your ota id here without spaces or brackets) otaupdater.otaver=(write your ota version here without spaces or brackets) otaupdater.otatime=(write the date+time here as: 20120820-1516 without spaces or backets) If your device has some quirky sdcard (not /sdcard) naming in the OS or recovery, add these lines to your build.prop: otaupdater.sdcard.os=(sdcard name (e.g. sdcard2 for /sdcard2) in the main system here without spaces or brackets) otaupdater.sdcard.recovery=(sdcard name (e.g. sdcard2 for /sdcard2) in recovery here without spaces or brackets) If your device cannot be rebooted with "adb shell reboot recovery", write a script that reboots your device and add these lines to your build.prop:
+      If you cannot write such a script, use $$NULL$$ instead of the path - the app will then only try to reboot via PowerManager. otaudpater.rebootcmd=/path/to/rebootscript.sh -OR- $$NULL$$
+      Go to: https://otaupdatecenter.pro to register an account, and add/update your rom.

 Known Bugs